swillis/design-club/_job_listings/personably-product-designer.md

 jobEmail: lewis@personably.co
 ---

-<span class="text-heavy">This is a personal endorsement from the Design Club crew.
-Jobs we think are really good will get a bit of chat here?
-This is a personal endorsement from the Design Club crew.
-Jobs we think are really good will get a bit of chat here?
-This is a personal endorsement from the Design Club crew.  — *Team DC*</span>
+<span class="text-heavy">This is a rare opportunity to truly shape the direction of a product that real people really love.
+We think Personably offers an exciting design challenge, with the option to get stuck in to the nitty gritty of building a business if you like.
+Perfect for someone looking to have more ownership over their work, or to make the leap into the world of startups. &mdash; *Team DC*</span>
 <br><br>
 ### DC: What’s your ambition for the business?
 At Personably, we’re building tools to help teams deliver an outstanding employee